mathewgomas-alfred/mathewgomas.io/reference_manual/layers_and_masks/fill_layer_generators/screentone.rst

     Invert
         This flips what is treated as foreground and background.
     Brightness & Contrast
-        The brightness controls how close to the foreground or background color the pattern apperars (how *dark* or *light* in the case of black foreground and white background).
+        The brightness controls how close to the foreground or background color the pattern appears (how *dark* or *light* in the case of black foreground and white background).
         So if you want to simulate small dots, for example, set the brightness to a high value and to obtain big dots set it to a low value.

         The contrast controls how smooth or sharp is the transition between the foreground and background colors.
-By default the contrast is set to 50% (smooth).
+By default, the contrast is set to 50% (smooth).
         To achieve the typical sharp borders the contrast must be set to a higher value.

     .. figure:: /images/layers/fill_layer_screentone_postprocessing.png